Everything You Need to Know About Section 889 Compliance

 GSAR Clause

-The GSAR clause, similar to the FAR clause, dictates the procurement process for government agencies.
+The GSAR clause, like the FAR clause, dictates the procurement process for government agencies.
 It “contains agency acquisition policies and practices, contract clauses, solicitation provisions, and forms that control the relationship between GSA and contractors and prospective contractors.”
+To address the requirements of Section 889, the FAR Council has implemented several rules and regulations:

 According to an interim rule instituted by the FAR council, government contractors and workers must provide additional information about telecom supplies and services they use.
 To do so, federal agencies perform a reasonable inquiry and submit an annual representation.
 A reasonable inquiry does not involve a third-party audit and can be completed by internal research.
 Each offeror’s information will inform the government of what risks each agency may be exposed to.